Political positions of Donald Trump: Keystone XL

 Trump promised to construct the Keystone XL pipeline, a proposed project to bring Canadian petroleum to the U.S. Trump pledged that if elected, he would ask TransCanada Corp. to renew its permit application for the project within his first hundred days in office.
-Trump claimed that Keystone XL pipeline will have "no impact on environment" and create "lots of jobs for U.S.," although in fact the pipeline is projected to create only 35 permanent jobs.
+Trump claimed that Keystone XL pipeline will have "no impact on environment" and create "lots of jobs for U.S.", although in fact the pipeline is projected to create only 35 permanent jobs.

 In his first days in office, Trump revived the Keystone XL project, signing a presidential memorandum reversing the rejection of the proposed pipeline that President Obama had made.
-Trump "also signed a directive ordering an end to protracted environmental reviews," pledging to make environmental review " a very short process."
+Trump "also signed a directive ordering an end to protracted environmental reviews," pledging to make environmental review " a very short process".

 Dakota Access Pipeline

 After months of protest by thousands of protesters, including the largest gathering of Native Americans in 100 years, in December 2016 the United States Army Corps of Engineers under the Obama administration announced that it would not grant an easement for the pipeline, and the Corps of Engineers undertook an environmental impact statement to look at possible alternative routes.

-However, in February 2017, newly elected President Donald Trump ended the environmental impact assessment and ordered for construction to continue.
+However, in February 2017, newly elected President Donald Trump ended the environmental impact assessment and ordered construction to continue.
 Trump has financial ties to Energy Transfer Partners and Phillips 66, who are both directly involved in the controversial project.
 The CEO of Energy Transfer Partners is a campaign donor for Donald Trump.